The technology landscape relevant to the client’s business was getting increasingly complex and converging with digital-based industries.

 New technology areas related to e.g. connectivity, automation and data analytics did not fit in the scope of the current organizational structures or with traditional ways of assessing R&D investments.

-At the same time there was pressure on the company's CTO to reduce R&D spend while securing access to critical technologies.
+At the same time there was pressure on the company's CTO to reduce R&D spend while fueling the innovation pipeline and securing access to critical technologies.

 To meet growth and profitability targets the client could not afford to build internal technology development competence across the entire landscape and technology needed to be cost-effectively accessed externally.